 Our programme of study has been specifically written for Friern Barnet School and meets all of the objectives that have recently been stated by the National curriculum of 2015.
 Literacy and numeracy plays an integral part of the science curriculum across each key stage.
 All of our students are encouraged to recognise the power of evidence based explanation, as well as developing a sense of excitement and curiosity.

 Students are assessed in every lesson via self-assessment or peer assessment.
-This involves “green pen marking”; whereby students are given a green pen to mark either their own work or their peers’ work using a success criteria that is provided for by their class teacher.
+This involves “green pen marking”; whereby students are given a green pen to mark either their own work or their peers’ work using success criteria that is provided by their class teacher.
 Students are then encouraged to write constructive feedback and a target to help aid their progress.

 Students’ exercise books and home learning is marked using red pen marking and coloured stickers that have targets for the students to work towards.
-Students are encouraged to respond back to the comments made and/or make corrections in green pen.
+Students are required to respond back to the comments made and/or make corrections in green pen.

 Targets and current attainment are shared with all students every half term and intervention strategies are being provided for to ensure sufficient progress of all students.
 Both targets and progress grades are recorded on target sheets stuck on the front cover of students’ books.
 Intervention strategies will include differentiated class work, differentiated home learning, targeted questioning and regular contact with home.